cosmos/sdk-tutorials/scavenge/tutorial/06-messages.md

 ## MsgCommitSolution

+We rename our `./x/scavenge/types/MsgCreateCommit.go` to `./x/scavenge/types/MsgCommitSolution.go`.

-This message type should live in `./x/scavenge/types/MsgCommitSolution.go` and look like:
+The message type that describes how to commit a solution should live in `./x/scavenge/types/MsgCommitSolution.go` and look like:

 <<< @/scavenge/scavenge/x/scavenge/types/MsgCommitSolution.go